For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You've lived in the UK for at least three years before starting your course.

-That said, there are a few additional groups who are eligible.
+That said, there are a few additional groups who may be eligible.
 Students from the Republic of Ireland, refugees, and family members of UK nationals are among those who are also able to apply for funding from Student Finance Wales.

 Beyond the residency criteria, you must be studying at a government-funded uni or college, or at a privately-funded institution running individual courses that have been approved for funding by the Welsh government.
 Again, if you're unsure if this includes you, get in touch with Student Finance Wales or contact your uni/college.